The intrinsic conditional auto-regressive (ICAR) model for spatial count data. Options include the BYM model, the BYM2 model, and a solo ICAR term.

 }

-The CAR models can also incorporate spatially-lagged covariates, measurement/sampling error in covariates (particularly when using small area survey estimates as covariates), missing outcome data, and censored outcomes (such as arise when a disease surveillance system suppresses data for privacy reasons).
+The ICAR models can also incorporate spatially-lagged covariates, measurement/sampling error in covariates (particularly when using small area survey estimates as covariates), missing outcome data, and censored outcomes (such as arise when a disease surveillance system suppresses data for privacy reasons).
 For details on these options, please see the Details section in the documentation for stan_glm.

 # \donttest{